MattKpro/linuxNotes/Readme.txt

-Ubuntu or Fedora - best choices.
+Ubuntu or Fedora - good choices.

 Ubuntu:
 1. Install Flatpak and Flathub